kj-sketch/spotify-clone/README.md

 # spotify-clone
-This is a spotify clone using CSS.
+This is a spotify-clone using CSS.